zacksimpson/reminders-web/README.md

 # Reminders Web

-A standalone browser companion for [Reminders](https://github.com/zacksimpson/reminders-tool) for the Light Phone III.
-Laid out as a responsive desktop web app with feature parity, and syncs with the phone app.
+A standalone browser companion for the [Reminders tool](https://github.com/zacksimpson/reminders-tool) for the Light Phone III.
+Laid out as a responsive desktop web app with feature parity and phone sync support.*

 > [!WARNING]
 > This web app is under development.
 Feel free to create an account, check it out, and contribute by opening an issue or submitting a PR!